pieterjandesmedt/vite-et-reves/content/captains-log/2020-03-10-immigration-blues.md

 > "No, but there is one on the other side of the island"

-*Sigh*.
+_Sigh_.
 Of course there is.

 He gave me the papers to fill in.
 "The young lady from Immigration will be here tomorrow.
 You can give her the papers."
 And off he went.
 It was 16:00 after all.

 I went back the next day at 10:00, to be sure the were open.
 The words _"young lady from Immigration"_ made me hopeful.
 I was picturing a svelte 22 year old supermodel with long eyelashes and probably a grass skirt, ready to hang a flowery _lei_ around my neck.
-I might have my islands mixed up.
+I may have my islands mixed up.

 A towering dragoon of humongous girth in a stern uniform awaited me.
-She pointed one of here lengthy fake pink nails at me.
+She pointed one of here long fake pink nails at me.

 > "It's 10 o'clock already!
 You have to check in within 2 hours of arrival!
 Customs warned me about you!"